 The Command Line Interface (CLI) is the first thing a user will see when they interact with the Soup build system.
 The CLI is primarily there to take user input through a set of parameters and flags to pass temporary configuration values into the build execution.
 The command parameters will be used to generate a unique output folder for the given build to allow for individual builds to coexist for the same package (i.e. Release vs Debug).
 The argument properties will be combined with a set of generated properties from the application that are passed into the next phase of the build through a Parameters Table.

 The build definition will use a declarative Recipe configuration file is how the user will configure their project.
-The Recipe file will utilize the SML (Simple Markup Language) language (and possibly a custom config language in the future) as a clean, human readable, configuration definition that supports a core set of data types.
+The Recipe file will utilize the Simple Markup Language (SML) language as a clean, human readable, definition that supports a core set of data types.
 The file can be thought of as a simple property bag for setting shared parameters into the build system for an individual package.

 There are a few "known" property values that will be used within the build engine itself; however, the entire contents will be provided as initial input to the build engine.